 To ensure the most accurate results possible, it is important that you do not eat or drink anything after midnight on the day before your procedure.
 The exception is medication taken with small sips of water.

-- Clear liquids include: water, apple juice, ginger ale, sprite, beef or chicken broth without noodles, coffee or tea without cream or milk, most sodas, sherbet, popsicles, and Jell-O® that is not red or orange.
+Drink clear liquids including water, apple juice, ginger ale, sprite, beef or chicken broth WITHOUT noodles, coffee or tea without cream or milk, most sodas, sherbet, popsicles, and Jell-O® that is not red or orange.
 Do not drink anything red or orange.

 If you would like to speak to a nurse regarding your procedure or preparation, or if you need to reschedule your procedure, please call the appropriate number:

 Procedure Questions: 215-662-2122